 - Request an extension of credit on an existing credit card.

-Doing just one of these options can bump your score up, but you need to allow for at least several weeks to see the improvement.
+Doing just one of these options can bump your credit score up, but you need to allow for at least several weeks to see the improvement.
 Again, it just comes down to time.
-How quickly do you need the loan?
-If you can wait to improve your score, the APR will be better and you won’t have to pay as much in the long run.
+How quickly do you need a personal loan?
+If you can wait to improve your credit score, you can get better loan terms, and you won’t have to pay as much in the long run.